 Use a food-safe spray bottle that’s capable of creating a fine mist.
 You want to avoid large droplets because they may run off the meat and make it too wet.
-You can buy a purpose-made one at most stores or reuse one from around the house.
+You can buy a purpose-made BBQ spray bottle at most stores or reuse one from around the house.
 Of course, if you are going to recycle a bottle, make sure to wash it very thoroughly with soap and water.

 How to Spritz Brisket

 Wait 90 minutes to 2 hours into your smoke before spraying your brisket.
 This allows the rub to adhere to the beef’s surface without the spritz dislodging it.